xarantolus/blog/_posts/2021-08-26-programmatically-interact-with-a-KNX-smart-home-system.md

 Note that there are (at least) two formats for addresses: one with two numbers (`1/2`) and one with three numbers (`1/2/3`).
 Just make sure to use exactly the format that ETS uses.

-So when we revisit the send snippet above, we can now write for a light switch:
+So when we revisit the send snippet above, we can now write the following for a light switch:

 ```go
 err = client.Send(knx.GroupEvent{